-There is currently an estimated $30 billion available in asbestos trust funds.
+There is currently more than $30 billion available in asbestos trust funds.
 You may be able to collect compensation in 90 days or less.
-Find out if you qualify today.
+Find out if you can file asbestos trust fund claims today.

 Many asbestos claims follow a similar timeline of events.
 However, every case is different and a settlement can be agreed upon at almost any point once the lawsuit has been filed.

 Learn more about each step in the settlement process below.